 Congratulations!
 You’ve just published your Applet!

-Note: When you publish an Applet, your service connections and personal data remain private, like their location and account details.
+Note: When you publish an Applet, your service connections and personal data remain private, like your location and account details.

 Naming your Applet